Ancient

 JECFA Review — ADI "Not Specified"

-The Joint FAO/WHO Expert Committee on Food Additives (JECFA) conducted its first formal safety review of thaumatin.
-The committee's conclusion was the strongest possible endorsement available in food safety science: an Acceptable Daily Intake of "not specified."
-This designation means that available data showed no harmful effects at any realistic intake level — making it unnecessary to set a numerical limit.
-A "not specified" ADI is the gold standard of food additive safety.
+The Joint FAO/WHO Expert Committee on Food Additives assigned thaumatin an ADI of "not specified" — the highest possible safety designation in food additive science.
+This means available data showed no harmful effects at any realistic intake level.
+A "not specified" ADI is the gold standard.
 Thaumatin earned it on its first review.

 1984